NuGet/docs.microsoft.com-nuget/docs/Guides/api/query-for-all-published-packages.md

 ## Determine catalog index URL

 The location of every resource (endpoint) in the NuGet API should be discovered using the [service index](../../api/service-index.md).
-Since this guide focuses on nuget.org, we'll be using nuget.org's service index.
+Because this guide focuses on nuget.org, we'll be using nuget.org's service index.

 ```